nickzoic/nick.zoic.org/art/yearn-for-the-mines/index.md

 was to make each world map tile into a 32x32 area, so the towns would fit neatly.

-But even a scaling each tile to 16x16 seemed a bit ... big?
+But even scaling each tile to 16x16 seemed a bit ... big?
-The rivers were vast, crossing forests took an enormous time, flying high enough to spot landmarks put you up in the clouds.
+The rivers were vast, crossing forests took too bloody long, flying high enough to spot landmarks put you up in the clouds.

 Also, 16 was a very convenient scale for the file transformation